 5. Memorable Botswana Honeymoon Safari

 Go on safari to Botswana and see what Africa’s wildlife was like in the days of the first European explorers: elephants in their tens of thousands, big cats, wild dogs and rivers full of crocodiles and hippopotamus.
-And between May and October it barely rains at all, giving you half a year to pick a date: June and July are the coldest; September and October the hottest.
+And between May and October it barely rains at all, giving you half a year to pick a date: June and July are the coldest, while September and October the hottest.

 Game drives are the main focus when on safari in Botswana; you’ll head out in the early morning and late afternoons to look for big game, returning to camp with a spotlight to catch nocturnal animals on the prowl.
 Many lodges are set on rivers or in the wetland wilderness of the Okavango Delta, enabling you to explore by motorboat and mokoro – a traditional canoe.
 Baines Camp lies on the edge of the Okavango Delta and is a great place to start soaking up the wilderness as you sleep outside on a platform under the Milky Way.
 Set in rich predator-country and accessible only by air, Jao Camp takes you deeper into the Delta, offering year-round water activities and Botswana’s best safari spa.

 6. Mozambique for a Dreamy Beach Holiday

 Looking for that out-of-the-way beach retreat with plenty of romantic comfort and great weather for you honeymoon in Africa?
 Try the Quirimbas Archipelago.
 A string of coral islands set along Mozambique’s tropical Indian Ocean coast, the Quirimbas doesn’t get much colder than 24°C / 75°F at any time – day or night - and the water temperature starts at that and goes up to 30°C / 86°F. Go between May and September when there is barely any rain and avoid the peak rainy months of January and February.